albertocaparros/dailys-board/README.md

 Version 1.0

-This code is just a playing ground for React, will refactor for state persistency and cleaned it up.
+This code is just a playing ground for React, will refactor for state persistency and clean it up.